glassyeyedfish/polyglot/README.md

 Guess number 1:
 ```
-The program keeps track of how many guesses you've taken, and always
+The program keeps track of how many guesses you've taken, and increments the
-increments this counter even if the guess is invalid.
+counter when you make a valid guess.

 If you choose the correct number, you get the following message, and the
 program exits.